Moroccan restaurant Marrakech: 6 reliable addresses + tips (2026)

 Couscous Marrakech: where to eat a good couscous (and which one to choose)

-If your mission is couscous marrakech, keep this in mind: couscous is a dish of rhythm.
-In many places, it's best served on a real plate (well-aerated semolina, unrinsed vegetables, clean broth, tender meat).
+If your mission is couscous Marrakech, But keep this in mind: it's a dish of rhythm.
+In many places, it's best when it's served on a real plate (well-aerated semolina, unrinsed vegetables, clean broth, tender meat).
 That's why the best couscous in Marrakech often depends more on timing and choice of venue than on buzz.

 How to choose your couscous (without making a mistake) :